sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 # Ecosystem Interactions
 {: #ecosystem-interactions title="Ecosystem Interactions"}
 Ecosystem interactions describe the various functions between SACM components, including manager requirements, the onboarding of components, capability advertisement, administrative actions, and status updates, among others.
-The Manager component acts as the administrative "lead" for the SACM ecosystem, and must maintain records of registered components, manage capability-to-topic relationships, etc. (MAYBE MORE TODO)
+The Manager component acts as the administrative "lead" for the SACM ecosystem, and must maintain records of registered components, manage capabilities, and more.

 ## Manager
 The Manager, being a specialized role in the architecture, enables the onboarding and capability management of the various SACM component roles.
 The Manager must support the set of capabilities needed to operate the SACM ecosystem.

 With this in mind, the Manager must first authenticate to the Integration Service.
-Once authentication has succeeded, the Manager MUST establish a service handler, listening on the `/action/manager/component/registration` topic, in order to handle SACM component registration/onboarding activities ({{component-registration-taxonomy}}).
-The Manager MUST also establish a subscription to the `/notification/manager/status` topic, in order to receive published status updates from the SACM ecosystem.
+Once authentication has succeeded, the Manager MUST establish a service handler capable of performing SACM component registration/onboarding activities ({{component-registration-op}}).
+The Manager MUST also establish a subscription to an ecosystem-wide status notification mechanism,  in order to receive published status updates from other SACM components.

-The following requirements exist for the Manager to establish service handlers supporting the component registration taxonomy ({{component-registration-taxonomy}}):
+The following requirements exist for the Manager to establish service handlers supporting the component registration taxonomy ({{component-registration-op}}):

-- The Manager MUST enable the capability to receive onboarding requests via the /action/manager/component/registration topic,
+- The Manager MUST enable the capability to receive onboarding requests,
 - The Manager MUST have the capability to generate, manage, and persist unique identifiers for all registered components,
-- The Manager MUST maintain the relationships between capabilities and topic names,
+- The Manager MUST maintain the relationships between capabilities and payload categorizations (such as topic names or specific payload identifiers),
 - The Manager MUST have the capability to inventory and manage its "roster" (the list of registered components),
 - The Manager MUST have the capability to manage its roster's advertised capabilities, including those endpoints to which those capabilities apply.
 - In addition to supporting component registration, the Manager is responsible for many of the operational functions of the architecture, including initiating collection or evaluation, queries for repository data, or the assembly of information for downstream use.
-- The Manager MUST support making directed requests to registered components over the component's administrative interface, as configured by the /action/manager/[component-unique-identifier] topic.
+- The Manager MUST support making directed requests to registered components over the component's administrative interface.
 Administrative interface functions are described by their taxonomy, below.

-- The Manager MUST support the publication of broadcast messages to topics configured by implementations of this ecosystem.
-- The Manager MUST support the subscription to topics configured by implementations of this ecosystem as needed.
+- The Manager MUST support each of the interaction categories as described above.

 ## Component Registration
-Component registration describes how an individual component becomes part of the SACM ecosystem; authenticating to the Integration Service, establishing communication channels with the Manager, establishing its administrative interface, advertising capabilities, and subscribing to relevant topics.
+Component registration describes how an individual component becomes part of the SACM ecosystem; authenticating to the Integration Service, registering and establishing its administrative interface with, the Manager.

 The component onboarding workflow involves multiple steps:

 - The component first authenticates to the Integration Service.
-- The component initiates registration with the Manager, per the component registration taxonomy ({{component-registration-taxonomy}}), including the component’s “capability advertisement”.
+- The component initiates registration with the Manager, per the component registration operation ({{component-registration-op}}).
-- The Manager receives the component's capabilities, persists them, and assembles the list of topics to which the component should subscribe, in order to receive notifications, instructions, or other directives intended to invoke the component's supported capabilities.
-- The component handles the response from the Manager to configure the Manager-to-Component administrative interface as well as service handlers (for receiving directed messages) and subscriptions (for receiving broadcast notifications) to the topics relevant to its capabilities.
+- The component handles the response from the Manager to configure a service handler allowing the component to receive directed messages over the  administrative interface with the Manager.

 ## Administrative Interface
-The administrative interface represents a direct communication channel between the Manager and a specific Component.
+The administrative interface represents a direct communication channel between the Manager and any registered Component.
 This interface allows the Manager to make directed requests to a component in order to perform specific actions.

+### Capability Advertisement Handshake
+Capability Advertisement is the mechanism by which components initially indicate their capabilities to the Manager.
+This handshake is completed using the administrative interface with the Manager.
+It becomes the Manager's responsibility to persist component/capability relationships, and to provide the component the information necessary to receive and process message payloads specific to the supported capabilities.

+### Health Check
+The administrative "health check" is a mechanism by which the Manager queries for the "liveness" of its roster of components, and to possibly alert users or other systems when components are no longer present.
+The Manager MAY enable a periodic message to each component to determine if that component is still listening to the Administrative Interface.
+The Health Check interaction MAY include a request for "Capability Refresh", to reinitiate the Capability Advertisement Handshake.
+This interaction is similar to the "Heartbeat" interaction, but is initiated by the Manager.

+#### Capability Refresh
+As part of the Health Check interaction, the Manager MAY periodically request an up-to-date list of the Component's capabilities.
+When a Component receives a Health Check request including a capability refresh, the Component SHOULD respond with a Capability Advertisement payload for the Manager to process and update in it's roster.

 ### Heartbeat
-The administrative “heartbeat” request SHOULD be made periodically either from the Manager to specific components or from the components to the Manager to request or indicate presence in the ecosystem.
-This interface is meant to allow the Manager to maintain its roster of onboarded components, and to possibly alert users or other systems when components are no longer present.
+The administrative “heartbeat” is a mechanism by which a Component indicates to the Manager that the Component remains connected to the ecosystem.
+The Heartbeat differs from the Health Check interaction in that the Component initiates the interaction, and that no response from the Manager is required.

 ### Capability-specific Requests
 Any number of capability-specific requests can be enabled through the administrative interface that allow the Manager to direct actions to be performed by a specific component.
-Utilizing the interface from a component to the Manager, this interface can be used to indicate a component has come back online, or to provide an updated capability advertisement, potentially resulting in updates to topic subscriptions or service handlers.
+Utilizing the interface from a component to the Manager, this interface can be used to indicate a component has come back online, or to provide an updated capability advertisement, potentially resulting in updates to subscriptions or service handlers.

 ## Status Notifications
-A generic status notifications topic SHOULD be configured to which (a) the Manager is subscribed, and (b) all onboarded components can publish.
+A generic status notifications mechanism SHOULD be configured to which (a) the Manager is subscribed, and (b) all onboarded components can publish.
 Status notifications may be used by the Manager to update user interfaces, to provide notification of the start, finish, success or failure of ecosystem operations, or as events to trigger subsequent activities.

 ## Component Interactions
 Component interactions describe functionality between components relating to collection, evaluation, or other downstream processes.
 The following component interactions begin with the Manager providing a set of instructions to an Orchestrator or set of Orchestrators that have registered with the SACM ecosystem indicating the appropriate capabilities, such as collection or evaluation.
-Subscribing Orchestrator(s) MAY translate, manipulate, augment, or otherwise transform the Manager's instructions into content supported through the Orchestrator's capabilities.
+Subscribing Orchestrator(s) MAY translate, manipulate, filter, augment, or otherwise transform the Manager's instructions into content supported through the Orchestrator's capabilities.

 ### Initiate Ad-Hoc Collection
-The Orchestrator supplies a payload of collection instructions to a topic or set of topics to which Posture Collection Services are subscribed.
+The Orchestrator supplies a payload of collection instructions to a Posture Collection Service either through direct or broadcast mechanisms.
 The receiving PCS components perform the required collection based on their capabilities.
-Each PCS then forms a payload of collected posture attributes (including endpoint identifying information) and publishes that payload to the topic(s) to which the Posture Attribute Repository is subscribed, for persistence.
+Each PCS then forms a payload of collected posture attributes (including endpoint identifying information) and provides that payload to the Posture Attribute Repository interface, for persistence.

 ### Coordinate Periodic Collection
 Similar to ad-hoc collection, the Orchestrator supplies a payload of collection instructions similar to those of ad-hoc collection.
 Additional information elements containing collection identification and periodicity are included.